What’s so special about antioxidants?

 You should be able to get enough antioxidants from just food.
 However, life happens and you throw in fast food here, junk food there, and gulping down diet soda on the run.
 The best way to supplement your source of antioxidants is to get a variety of antioxidants.
 Wisely selected targeted nutrients in the form of mixed antioxidants are more balanced than large doses of only one or two antioxidants.
 So instead of staring wide-eyed at the isles of supplements, ask your holistic pharmacist or holistic doctor for their knowledgeable advice.

-Answers provided by Dr. Sonja Fung, ND at the Live Well Clinic at the Point Happy Plaza in La Quinta.
+Answers provided by Dr. Sonja Fung, ND at Live Well Clinic in La Quinta.
 If you would like more information or have any health related question, please call 760-771-5970, email email@example.com or visit www.livewellclinic.org